xpipe-io/xpipe/FAQ.md

 # Frequently asked questions

-## What is so new about this?
+## What is so new and different about this?

 Compared to other existing tools, the fundamental approach of how to connect and how to communicate with the remote system differs.
-Other tools utilize the established protocol-based approach, i.e. connect and communicate with a server via a certain protocol like SSH, SFTP, and many more.
+Other tools utilize the established protocol-based approach, i.e. connect and communicate with a server via a certain protocol like SSH, SFTP, and many more using an integrated library for that purpose.
 XPipe utilizes a shell-based approach that works on top of command-line programs.
+Everything file browser related is then realized on top of this connection by sending commands via that shell connection.

 Let's use the example of SSH.
 Protocol-based programs come with an included SSH library that allows them to interact with a remote system via SSH.